SUPPORTED BY U.S FISH AND WILDLIFE SERVICES & WILDLIFE CONSERVATION NETWORK

 Education and Awareness in Local Communities for Mitigation of Human – Tiger/Leopard Conflict - Primary Response Teams

-Creating a network of 600 local leaders in 84 villages in the Buffer area of Tadoba Andhari TigerReserve and its forested corridors with the skills and knowledge to resolve human – tiger / leopard conflict in the region and to create an Early Warning system to minimise threats of attack.
+Creating a network of 600 local leaders as 1st responders to Conflict in 84 villages in the Buffer area of Tadoba Andhari TigerReserve and its forested corridors with the skills and knowledge to resolve human – tiger / leopard conflict in the region and to create an Early Warning system to minimise threats of attack.

-TRACT has been working towards understanding reasons for human - tiger / leopard conflict in human dominated forest fringes and to find mitigating measures for the same.
-Study of the high conflict between people and large carnivores 'Large Carnivore Attacks on Humans in Central India: A Case Study from the Tadoba Andhari Tiger Reserve' by Dhanwatey et al. 2013, states that conflict mostly happened in forest areas while victims were in a crouching position collecting firewood or other forest produce, or were attending to natures call squatting near the bush.
+We have been working towards understanding reasons for human - tiger / leopard conflict in human dominated forest fringes and for mitigating measures for the same.
+Study of the high conflict between people and large carnivores 'Large Carnivore Attacks on Humans in Central India: A Case Study from the Tadoba Andhari Tiger Reserve' by Dhanwatey et al. 2013, states that most of the attacks on people by large carnivore took place in forest areas, while victims were in a crouching position collecting firewood or other forest produce, or were attending to natures call squatting near the bush.

-Primary Response Teams of 7 men and women in 84 villages in the buffer and forested corridors of Tadoba Andhari Tiger Reserve, Chandrapur district have been selected for their motivation and keenness to work towards reducing their vulnerability to attacks by tigers, leopards and sloth bears.
+Primary Response Teams (PRT's), a group of 7 men and women in 84 villages in the buffer and forested corridors of Tadoba Andhari Tiger Reserve, Chandrapur district have been selected for their motivation and keenness to volunteer, to work towards reducing their vulnerability to attacks by tigers, leopards and sloth bears.
 Empowered with information about reasons for conflict and their role in reducing their vulnerability to attacks, these local leaders have learnt about the code of conduct for individuals and norms for villages that will reduce circumstances which lure large carnivores closer to their precincts.
+It is their responsibility to disseminate this information to their families and other community members.

 TRACT has made a Manual in the local language for these leaders, with illustration that carries all information about the code of conduct for individual, circumstances that lure tigers and leopards closer to village precincts and how these should be avoided.

-Pictures above are of the training workshops of the Primary Response Teams called the 'Sangharsh Suraksha Samiti's in 84 villages Manuals distributed by Mr. Fred Bagley of USFWS
+Pictures above are of the training workshops of the Primary Response Teams called the 'Sangharsh Suraksha Samiti's in 84 villages Manuals distributed by Mr. Fred Bagley and Ms. Cory Brown of USFWS

 Pages of the Manual for the Primary response teams below: